osb-group/osb-learn/programming/loops.rst

    Take that!
 Just kidding.
 We love you, Exile-.

+   .. rst-class:: low
-..
-Write a paragraph about sprite creation
+   .. todo:: Write about sprite creation optimization and hazards.

 .. _programming_loops_nested_for_loops: